kennethmuyoyo/toy_vector_db/README.md

 - Efficient vector storage and retrieval
 - Fast nearest-neighbor search using advanced indexing techniques
-- Support for multiple distance metrics (Euclidean, Cosine, Dot Product)
+- Support for multiple distance metrics (Euclidean, Cosine, Dot Product, Manhattan)
 - REST API for integration with other applications
 - Command-line interface for database management